abirsh/abirsh.github.io/index.md

 Previously, I completed my Master of Science in Electrical and Computer Engineering (ECE) at Indiana University-Purdue University Indianapolis (IUPUI) and obtained my Bachelor degree (B.Sc.) in Electrical and Electronic Engineering (EEE) at Bangladesh University of Engineering and Technology (BUET).

 My research interests include Human-Computer Interaction, Accessibility and Assistive Technology.
-In my research, I study and design tools to support creative work practices of people with vision impairments.
+In my research, I study and design tools to support creative work practices of people with disabilities.

 I love traveling and photography.
 Backpacking through Western Europe, New Zealand and Patagonia is on my long-term travel bucket list.
 I have backpacked across the lovely country called Japan, and I plan to go back again.
 Through my camera and lens, I try to capture the juxtaposition of architecture, nature and humans as I travel through places and time.
 You can find me on [Instagram](http://instagram.com/abirsaha_){:target="_blank"}.